 In 2015 Central and South West NHS Foundation Trust became the first NHS Trust to roll out rainbow lanyards and pin badges.
 Based on a study and report initiated and conducted by Alison Devlin, the Equality Lead at the Trust, which showed that patients were worried about how they would be treated because of their minority gender and sexual identity, she moved to introduce voluntary NHS rainbow lanyards and pins.
 At the time, Alison Devlin said “This report really highlighted the importance of creating a more open environment and a better experience for LGBT patients.
 As a result of the findings we rolled out LGBT awareness training sessions for inpatient staff which, together with the lanyard scheme, has helped to encourage openness on the wards and transform the patient experience.
 They give a powerful message to people at a time when they might be feeling at their most vulnerable.”

 Since then numerous other Trusts have introduced rainbow lanyards and pins, the most high profile being the Rainbow NHS Badge Project run by Dr Mike Farquar at Evelina London.
+Dr Farquar is developing information packs and resources that can be used by other Trusts to roll out their own NHS rainbow pin badges.

 What is happening at BSUH?

 This is a proactive measure which encourages staff to think about what they need to promote a culture of inclusion in their individual teams/ward areas/departments.
-Each person, ward area and department will have a different level of understanding about these issues and that is why it is important to have allies and signifiers across the Trust so we can raise the standards of understanding and inclusion for LGBTQIA+ people.
+Each person, ward area and department will have a different level of understanding about these issues and that is why it is important to have active allies and signifiers across the Trust so we can raise the standards of understanding and inclusion for people.

 It has taken us three years of research, talking to staff, communicating with other NHS Trusts and getting feedback from patients to design our initiative.
 It is based on looking at different spaces that our staff and patients use and the different ways that we need to support people of multiple identities.
 We encourage teams and individual staff to step forward to improve their understanding about gender and sexual diversities to limit the discomfort, shame and discrimination that some patients face when access our services due to misinformation and lack of staff knowledge.